Teast

 Taipei

 Taipei, Taiwan's bustling capital, is a modern metropolis teeming with life and culture.
 Renowned for its lively night markets, picturesque scenery, and friendly locals, Taipei offers a dynamic environment for English teachers.
-The city's ever-growing appetite for English language education presents rewarding prospects for educators of all levels.
+The city's ever-growing appetite for English language education presents rewarding prospects for teachers of all levels.
 Teaching in Taipei means engaging with enthusiastic students across various age groups, from young learners to seasoned professionals.
 Beyond the classroom, Taipei beckons with its cosmopolitan charm, inviting teachers to delve into Taiwanese customs, traditions, and experiences.

 New Taipei

 Adjacent to Taipei lies New Taipei, Taiwan's most populous city.
 Combining urban sprawl with serene landscapes, New Taipei provides a diverse teaching landscape.
 Amidst its bustling streets and modern developments, remnants of traditional Taiwanese culture thrive.
 Teaching in New Taipei offers a unique blend of metropolitan vibrancy and cultural heritage.
-Educators here can immerse themselves in the city's rich history, explore traditional markets, and engage with a multicultural community, all while contributing to its burgeoning demand for English education.
+Teachers here can immerse themselves in the city's rich history, explore traditional markets, and engage with a multicultural community, all while contributing to its burgeoning demand for English education.

 Taichung

 Nestled in central Taiwan, Taichung exudes charm with its scenic beauty and warm hospitality.
 Boasting friendly locals, vibrant night markets, and breathtaking landscapes, Taichung offers an inviting atmosphere for English teachers.
-The city's increasing interest in English language learning provides ample opportunities for educators to make a meaningful impact.
+The city's increasing interest in English language learning provides ample opportunities for teachers to make a meaningful impact.
 Teaching in Taichung means embracing a blend of tradition and modernity, with opportunities to explore historic landmarks, savor local delicacies, and foster cross-cultural connections in a supportive environment.

 Tainan

 Located in southern Taiwan, Tainan stands as a testament to the island's rich heritage and cultural legacy.
 Dotted with temples, historic sites, and delectable cuisine, Tainan offers a captivating backdrop for teaching English.
-The city's growing enthusiasm for language education opens doors for educators to engage with motivated students across diverse age groups.
-Teaching in Tainan allows for an immersive cultural experience, where educators can delve into the city's storied past, savor authentic local flavors, and contribute to a nurturing educational environment.
+The city's growing enthusiasm for language education opens doors for teachers to engage with motivated students across diverse age groups.
+Teaching in Tainan allows for an immersive cultural experience, where teachers can delve into the city's storied past, savor authentic local flavors, and contribute to a nurturing educational environment.

 Kaohsiung